Garikaindt/PDF-to-word/README.md

-Here’s a brief README for your PDF to Word Converter app:
 PDF to Word Converter

 This is a simple Streamlit web application that converts PDF files into Word documents (.docx).
 The app allows users to upload a PDF file, convert it into a Word format, and download the resulting document.